DrCod/DrCod.github.io/_projects/2018-project-1.md

 paperurl: 'https://github.com/DrCod/MRS'
 ---
- Aiming to obtain accurate concentration estimates of metabolites present in any segment of the brain tissue, it is not clear if metabolite signals can be quantified at all.
-In this paper,we present a end-to-end convolutional neural network that is trained on simulated MRS signals.
-An output regression layer consisting of 22 metabolites of which 1 is a macromolecule, gives a 22-dimensional output vector of concentration values of each metabolite basis set
+ Aiming to obtain an accurate estimation of the concentration of metabolites present in any segment of the brain tissue, metabolite signals quantification still remain a challenging task.
+In this project,I trained convolutional neural networks on simulated magnetic resonance spectroscopy signals to predict the concentration of unseen metabolites.